Structure Unbiased Adversarial Model for Medical Image Segmentation: Abstract

 \section{Abstract}

-Generative models have been widely proposed in image recognition to generate more images where the distribution is similar to that of the real ones.
-It often introduces a discriminator network to differentiate the real data from the generated ones.
-Such models utilise a discriminator network tasked with differentiating style transferred data from data contained in the target dataset.
-However in doing so the network focuses on discrepancies in the intensity distribution and may overlook structural differences between the datasets.
-In this paper we formulate a new image-to-image translation problem to ensure that the structure of the generated images is similar to that in the target dataset.
-We propose a simple, yet powerful Structure-Unbiased Adversarial (SUA) network which accounts for both intensity and structural differences between the training and test sets when performing image segmentation.
+Data distribution gaps often pose significant challenges to the use of deep segmentation models.
+However, retraining models for each distribution is expensive and time-consuming.
+In clinical contexts, device-embedded algorithms and networks, typically unretrainable and unaccessable post-manufacture, exacerbate this issue.
+Generative translation methods offer a solution to mitigate the gap by transferring data across domains.
+However, existing methods mainly focus on intensity distributions while ignoring the gaps due to structure disparities.
+In this paper, we formulate a new image-to-image translation task to reduce structural gaps.
+We propose a simple, yet powerful Structure-Unbiased Adversarial (SUA) network which accounts for both intensity and structural differences between the training and test sets for segmentation.
 It consists of a spatial transformation block followed by an intensity distribution rendering module.
-The spatial transformation block is proposed to reduce the structure gap between the two images, and also produce an inverse deformation field to warp the final segmented image back.
+The spatial transformation block is proposed to reduce the structural gaps between the two images.
 The intensity distribution rendering module then renders the deformed structure to an image with the target intensity distribution.
-Experimental results show that the proposed SUA method has the capability to transfer both intensity distribution and structural content between multiple datasets.
+Experimental results show that the proposed SUA method has the capability to transfer both intensity distribution and structural content between multiple pairs of datasets and is superior to prior arts in closing the gaps for improving segmentation.